are one of the most versatile vegetables you can find. They go great in salads, stews

 When growing carrots, choose a sunny location with loose, fertile soil.
 To achieve the best results, work the soil as deep as possible and remove any stones or debris.
 Direct sow carrot seeds in rows 12” apart 2-4 weeks after the last frost date.

-Carrot seeds need to be planted ¼” deep and as close as 1” apart.
+need to be planted ¼” deep and as close as 1” apart.
 Wet the soil before planting to keep the seeds from blowing away while sowing.
 Carrots should always be sowed directly to the garden; they do not do well transplanted.

 Keep seeds evenly moist to ensure germination, which can take up to 3 weeks.
 If the soil dries between waterings, cover the rows with burlap to help retain moisture until the seeds germinate; water right through the burlap.